 Have you been wondering if you're ready to invest?
-Here are indicators that you might be financially, intellectually, and emotionally ready to get going in the stock market.
+Here are indicators that you;re financially, intellectually, and emotionally ready to get going in the stock market.

 Before you get started in investing, you may want to have some money set aside in a regular bank account for unexpected expenses.
 For example, you might need to have a costly dental procedure or replace gutters on your roof.
 Regular savings can possibly pay these bills so you won't have to sell investments to cover these expenses.